HyewookKim/RFIA/README.md

 ### Dataset
 To set up all required datasets, kindly refer to the guidance in [DATASETS.md](docs/DATASETS.md), which incorporates steps for two benchmarks.

-## Run TDA
+## Run RFIA
 ### Configs
-The configuration for TDA hyperparameters in `configs/dataset.yaml` can be tailored within the provided file to meet the needs of various datasets.
+The configuration for RFIA hyperparameters in `configs/dataset.yaml` can be tailored within the provided file to meet the needs of various datasets.
 This customization includes settings for both the positive and negative caches as outlined below:
 * **Cache Configuration:** Adjustments can be made to the `shot_capacity`, `alpha`, and `beta` values to optimize performance.

 For ease of reference, the configurations provided aim to achieve optimal performance across datasets on two benchmarks, consistent with the results documented in our paper.
 Adjusting parameters like `alpha` and `beta` within the positive cache lets you fine-tune things to match the unique needs of each dataset.